 In Tennessee, the consequences of a conviction for violent crimes can be most serious and very long-lasting depending on the circumstances of the offense.
 As your Memphis violent crime attorney, I will leave no stone unturned in obtaining the best results possible in your case.

-Call (901) 552-6228 today to schedule a confidential consultation with a reasonably priced and dedicated advocate in Memphis.
+Call (901) 552-6228 today to schedule a confidential consultation with a reasonably priced and dedicated advocate in Memphis, TN.